rinial/DarkLab/README.md

 # Dark Lab

-## Description

-*Dark Lab* is my 2018 graduate project.
-It's a game in a [survival horror](https://en.wikipedia.org/wiki/Survival_horror) genre.
+*Dark Lab* is a survival horror game.
 In many ways it follows its genre's tropes:
 * a player finds himself in a hazardous environment
 * something tries to locate the player and kill him
 * the player explores the lab, looking for a way to escape